yet-another-static-site-generator/yass/docs/user/details.md

       |-images
          |-newimage.png

-Your new site will be have that directory structure (inside the *_output* directory).
-Files `sitemap.xml` and `robots.txt` will be added only when you will be have enabled option to create sitemap.
-File `atom.xml` will be added only when you will be have enabled option to create Atom feed:
+Your new site will be having that directory structure (inside the *_output* directory).
+Files `sitemap.xml` and `robots.txt` will be added only when you will be having enabled option to create sitemap.
+File `atom.xml` will be added only when you will be having enabled option to create Atom feed:

     index.html
     sitemap.xml